 If you want to live apart from your spouse but don’t want to go through with a full divorce, a legal separation provides the same financial and spousal support protections as a divorce without dissolving the marriage entirely.
-A legal separation attorney from Cotto Law Firm P.C. in Scottsdale, AZ, can help you decide if this is the right path for you and your spouse.
+A legal separation attorney from Cotto Law Firm P.C. in Mesa, AZ, can help you decide if this is the right path for you and your spouse.

 Legal Separation vs. Casual Separation